AchoArnold/matrix.h/README.md

 The C programming language includes a very limited standard library in comparison to other modern programming languages.
-This is a collection some very basic matrix algorithms which can be used  used in C projects to manipulate matrices
+This is a collection some very basic matrix algorithms which can be used in C projects to manipulate matrices

 For more information on how to use this header file, please consult the